Umapathi

 Umapathi is an Indian Telugu language drama film directed by Satya Dwarapudi and released in 2023.
 Produced by Konidena Koteswara Rao under the banner Krishi Creations, the film stars Anuragh Konidena and Avika Gor.
 The film was theatrically released in India on 1 December 2023.
-The film is a remake of Tamil film Kalavani (2010).
+It is a remake of Tamil film Kalavani (2010).

 Plot

 Vara resides in Dosakayalapalli (district of East Godavari) while his father works in Dubai.
 Despite his father's struggles, Vara leads a nonchalant life, engaging in trivial activities.
 His life takes a turn when he moves to Kottapalli and develops an interest in Uma.
 However, Vara becomes embroiled in a rivalry between the two villages.
 The plot unfolds as Vara navigates his feelings for Uma amidst the challenges posed by the feuding villages.
 The resolution to this conflict forms the core of the movie.